leifj/wallet-refarch/draft-johansson-direct-presentation-arch.md

 # Presentation Flows

-Credential presentation flows describe how credentials move from the presenter to the verifier.
+Credential presentation flows describe how information from credentials are transmitted from the mediator to the verifier.
 This architecture focuses on direct presentation flows, but it also accommodates variations such as delegated and assisted presentations.

 ## Direct Presentation Flow